-The CCSDS Packet Protocol has been drafted as part of the CCSDS Subnetwork and network restructuring activity.
+The CCSDS Packet Protocol has been drafted as part of the CCSDS subnetwork and network restructuring activity.
 It defines the Network layer role of the CCSDS Packet.
-The purpose of this activity is to produce pink sheets relating to a correction to the Packet addressing context.
+The purpose of this activity is to produce pink sheets relating to a correction to the packet addressing context.

-Review and, if necessary revise, the CCSDS Packet Protocol and recommend its adoption as a CCSDS standard.
+The goal of this Working Group is to review and if necessary, revise the CCSDS Packet Protocol and recommend its adoption as a CCSDS standard.

 Date Milestone

-17 Nov 2003 Draft Pink Sheets for SIS review
+17 November 2003 Draft Pink Sheets for SIS review

-24 Nov 2003 Pink Sheets for Agency Review
+24 November 2003 Pink Sheets for Agency review

-8 December 2003 RID Closure
+8 December 2003 RID closure

 15 December 2003 WG dissolved